Camilla Henemark

 Henemark (standing fifth from left) joined other celebrities in Stockholm to celebrate the 100th anniversary of the birth of Mae West in 1993.

 Camilla Maria Henemark (born 23 October 1964), also known as La Camilla, is a Swedish singer, actress, political spokesperson, and former fashion model.
+She is best known as a founding member and visual front figure of the pop group Army of Lovers.

+Henemark began her career as a model in her teens before transitioning into music in the mid‑1980s.
+As La Camilla, she became widely recognized for her work with Army of Lovers, appearing on two of the group's early albums and later rejoining them for several reunion projects.
+Outside the group, she pursued a solo music career, releasing singles such as “Everytime You Lie”, which reached number 31 on the Swedish Singles Chart in 1992.
+She has also worked extensively in film and television, and remains active in Swedish media and entertainment.
+She has also maintained a long-standing presence in Swedish entertainment through film, television, theatre, and media appearances, alongside her public engagement in social and political issues.

 Biography

-Henemark was born in Stockholm, to a Nigerian father and a Swedish mother.
-She started her modelling career in her teens and later had her own modeling agency.
-Henemark started her career in music in 1985 by joining Alexander Bard in his Barbie project as Katanga.
-That project morphed into the group Army of Lovers, and soon Henemark, using the stage name "La Camilla", became the face of the group.
-After two albums (and at least one public fight) with the group, she left and began a solo career.
-She released several singles that failed to achieve commercial success, and recorded at least one album that was never released (called Temper).
-Henemark then rejoined Army of Lovers in 1995 for their Les Greatest Hits album, in 2000 for their Le Grand Docu-Soap and in 2013 reunion album Big Battle of Egos, working with them on some of their most recent recordings until being fired and replaced by another former female member, Dominika Peczynski.
+Henemark was born in Stockholm to a Nigerian father and a Swedish mother.
+She began modelling in her teens and later ran her own modeling agency.

+She entered music in 1985, joining Alexander Bard in his Barbie project under the name Katanga.
+The project evolved into Army of Lovers, where Henemark, using the stage name "La Camilla", became the group’s visual front figure.
+After two albums with the group, she left to pursue a solo career, releasing several singles including “Everytime You Lie”, which reached number 31 on the Swedish Singles Chart in 1992.
+Her planned solo album Temper (1996) was eventually released in 2012 by Universal Music.

+Henemark rejoined Army of Lovers several times.
+In 1995 for "Les Greatest Hits", in 2000 for "Le Grand Docu-Soap", and in 2013 for the reunion album "Big Battle of Egos".
+Her involvement ended after the group’s Melodifestivalen 2013 entry failed to qualify.

-Besides music, Henemark has had an active career in TV and movies, and is an active supporter of the Swedish Social Democratic Party.
-She is currently single but was married to film director Anders Skog, and had a long-term relationship with pop star and music video director Stakka Bo (Johan Renck).
-She likes ice hockey and soccer, and is known for her liberal views on sex, gay rights, and life.
+Outside music, Henemark has worked in film and television and continued modelling, appearing in magazine shoots, fashion editorials, and media photography.
+She is an active supporter of the Swedish Social Democratic Party.
+She was married to film director Anders Skog and later had a long-term relationship with pop star and music video director Stakka Bo (Johan Renck).

-On 3 November 2010 the Swedish newspaper Aftonbladet published excerpts from a book about the Swedish King Carl XVI Gustaf, Den motvillige monarken ("The Reluctant Monarch"), claiming that he had a year-long love affair with Henemark in the late 1990s.
+In 2010, the Swedish newspaper Aftonbladet published excerpts from the book Den motvillige monarken ("The Reluctant Monarch"), alleging a late‑1990s affair between Henemark and King Carl XVI Gustaf.

-She has been diagnosed with attention deficit hyperactivity disorder (ADHD) and Asperger syndrome.
+Henemark has been diagnosed with attention deficit hyperactivity disorder (ADHD) and Asperger syndrome.